terrier-org/pyterrier/docs/terrier/rewrite.rst

 .. tip::

     The SDM transformer technically does not depend on the index.
-It's part of the ``TerrierIndex`` API, however, so that it can check that the index has the positional information necessary to perform SDM.
+It's :meth:`TerrierIndex.sdm() <pyterrier.terrier.TerrierIndex.sdm>` is available, however, to first check that the index has the positional information necessary to perform SDM.
 This helps avoid errors that can crop up once executed.

 .. cite.dblp:: conf/sigir/MetzlerC05